What Is Growth Hacking: An Actionable Guide

 Find out what change in existing products can lead to more traction and retention.

-Growth hack is actually hacking the existing system to look for potential vulnerability and opportunities.
-It involves researching on what’s not there in the existing products that could actually result in more traction and retention.
-For candy crush, it was Facebook integration, limited lives and facebook invites to get those lives back.
+Growth hacking involves hacking the existing system to look for potential vulnerabilities and opportunities.
+It involves researching what’s missing in the existing products that could actually result in more traction and retention.
+For Candy Crush, it was Facebook integration, limited lives, and Facebook invites to get those lives back.
 For Hubspot, it was content marketing and free products.

 The Viral Lift